stephenhoward/javascript-compile/README.md

     /* include bar.js */

 This will tell the file to look for `/myproject/static/js/lib/bar.js` and inline it at the top of the file.

+An optional third option, if set to a true value, will disable minification of the javascript output, which can be useful for debugging.